Ogopogo: Alleged sightings

 In the 1980s, a local tourism agency offered a cash reward for a proven sighting of the beast.
-Greenpeace announced that the beast must be filmed and not captured; the Ogopogo was listed as an endangered species.
+Greenpeace announced that the beast must be filmed and not captured: the Ogopogo was listed as an endangered species.

 In 1980, around 50 tourists watched an alleged Ogopogo for about 45 minutes off a beach at Kelowna.
-Larry Thal, a tourist from Vancouver, shot some 8mm film, albeit for only 10 seconds.
-Some skeptics have suggested that it was only a pair of otters.
+Larry Thal, a tourist from Vancouver, captured 10 seconds of the sighting on 8 mm film.
+Some skeptics have suggested that this footage captured only a pair of otters.

 In 1989, John Kirk reportedly saw an animal which was 10.7 to 12.2 m long and consisted of "five sleek jet-black humps" with a lashing tail.
 He believed it to be traveling at around 40 km per hour.

+Another sighting occurred in 1989, in an area of log booms near Bear Creek.
+Ken Chaplin and his 78 year old father Clem staked out the area with a video camera.
+Chaplin caught what he described as a slim, serpent-like creature measuring up to 15 ft in length swimming approximately 75 ft from their canoe.
+The creature slapped its tail before diving, with force Chaplin described as being enough to "have killed a man if it had hit him."
+Chaplin returned to the location with his daughter a few days later and sighted the same creature again.
+These sightings were cataloged in magazines and newspapers, and appeared in an episode of Unsolved Mysteries.
+However, after analysis by local biologists, Robert Lincoln stated that the size of the animal had been overestimated.
+Lincoln concluded it was a beaver by the behavior and shape of the animal.
+Chris Bull, who ran the local fishing department, would later state it was possibly meant to grab attention from the community.